A pain specialist translating clinical experience into practical travel planning.

 Public pain-science contribution

-Ticked Bucket List sits where body-load planning and travel decisions overlap.
-It does not replace medical care.
+TBL sits where body-load planning and travel decisions overlap.
+It does not replace medical assessment or treatment.

 TBL can help with